hanabi/hanabi.github.io/docs/level-22.md

 <BlazeDiscard2 />

-- Note that it is illegal to perform an *Ambiguous Blaze Discard*.
-We want to keep *Blaze Discards* as simple as possible.
 - Note that it is illegal to perform a *Layered Blaze Discard* (on either the ignited player or the player holding the matching card).
 We want to keep *Blaze Discards* as simple as possible.

 <br />